w3c/wai-tutorials/source/images/complex.html.erb.md

 ### A text link to the long description adjacent to the image
 {:.ap}

-This approach provides a text link next to the image.
-The link text makes both the destination and the association with the image clear.
+This approach provides a text link next to the image, that refers to a separate web page or a section of the same web page that contains the long description.
+The link text needs to clarify the destination, and associate it with the image.

 {::nomarkdown}
 <%= code_start %>